seonWKim/ai-sidebar/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of what the feature is.

 **Describe how you want to implement the feature**
 A clear and concise description of how you want to implement the feature.

-**Additional context**
-Add any other context or screenshots about the feature request here.